OpenVPN/openvpn3-linux/README.md

 OpenVPN 3 Linux client
 ======================

 This is the next generation OpenVPN client for Linux.
-This code is very different from the more classic OpenVPN 2.x versions.
+This project is very different from the more classic OpenVPN 2.x versions.
+First of all, this is currently only a pure client-only implementation.

 This client depends on D-Bus to function.
 The implementation tries to resolve a lot of issues related to privilege separation and that the VPN tunnel can still access information needed by the front-end user which starts a tunnel.

 All of the backend services will normally start automatically.
-And when they are running idle for a little while with no data to maintain, they should also stop automatically.
+And when they are lingering idle for a little while with no data to maintain, they will shut-down automatically.

-The default configuration for the services assumes a service account `openvpn` to be present.
-If it does not exist you should add one, e.g. by:

-    # groupadd -r openvpn
-    # useradd -r -s /sbin/nologin -g openvpn openvpn

-You will probably also need to reload D-Bus configuration to make D-Bus aware of the newly installed service:

-    # systemctl reload dbus

-There are five services which is good to beware of:
+There are six services which is good to beware of:

 * openvpn3-service-configmgr